OpenDAO (OPEN) Price Reaches $1.94 on Major Exchanges

-OpenDAO (CURRENCY:OPEN) traded down 0.9% against the dollar during the 1-day period ending at 21:00 PM E.T. on June 10th.
-OpenDAO has a total market capitalization of $7.05 million and approximately $4.37 million worth of OpenDAO was traded on exchanges in the last day.
-In the last seven days, OpenDAO has traded 17.7% lower against the dollar.
-One OpenDAO coin can now be bought for about $1.94 or 0.00003610 BTC on cryptocurrency exchanges.
+OpenDAO (CURRENCY:OPEN) traded down 0.9% against the dollar during the 1 day period ending at 12:00 PM E.T. on June 13th.
+OpenDAO has a total market capitalization of $7.05 million and $4.37 million worth of OpenDAO was traded on exchanges in the last 24 hours.
+During the last seven days, OpenDAO has traded down 17.7% against the dollar.
+One OpenDAO coin can currently be purchased for $1.94 or 0.00003610 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.